Aider-AI/aider/docs/llms.md

 ## OpenAI compatible APIs

 Aider can connect to any LLM which is accessible via an OpenAI compatible API endpoint.
-Use `--openai-api-base` or set the `OPENAI_API_BASE` environment variable to have aider connect to it.

 ```
 pip install aider-chat